sara-nl/sdrdocs/source/pages/rest-api/intro.rst

 An endpoint uniquely identifies the resource(s) you are requesting or want to modify.
 An endpoint always starts with the general ``/api`` part and is logically followed by the type of information represented in the endpoint and optionally a unique identifier that represents an resource or object.

-In the table below, the most important endpoints are listed together with the available methods:
+In the table below, some endpoints are listed together with the available methods:

 ======================================= ====================== =============
 Endpoint                                Methods                Description